Framing How To...

 If you've never had a picture or piece of work framed before it can be difficult to know just what to select, but that's where we help.
 Although there is not a definitive list of what can, or can't be framed, we pride ourselves on being able to guide and advise you through the process regardless of what you'd like framed.
 At gallery i we source only the best of materials for our workshop.

-Oil Paintings on canvas
+Pictures on canvas

 If you have a canvas which is too small for traditional stretching, we can bond it to hardboard, however, please note that this process is irreversible and not recommended for highly expensive originals or much sought-after pieces of art.

-Traditionally oil paintings are then framed with a slip (or inner frame), followed by a larger outer frame, this creates depth to the piece and really helps to pull the eye into the picture.
+Pictures can then framed with a slip (or inner frame), followed by a larger outer frame, this creates depth to the piece and really helps to pull the eye into the picture.

 A delicate medium like this should be carefully considered: the first step is to select a conservation grade mount card in a complimentary colour.
 This mount will bring out specific colours in the artwork as well as separating the picture from the glass.
 Then it is your turn to select the frame but don't worry, we are always on hand to suggest the styles and colours we think would work best.
 Lastly is the time to select the glass type, typically plain glass is all you need for a watercolour, however if you are framing an extremely valuable piece, UV Protection glass would be our recommendation.